‘Both-to-blame’ Collision clause in Marine Insurance

 In an event of a collision, the company’s liabilities and risks are covered by the ocean marine insurance policy purchased by the company.
-The marine insurance policy provides protection against losses for ships.
-Such policies also cover the shipping industry in the event of damage to ship’s hull and/or ship’s freight.
-A part of Marine insurance policy comes with ‘both to blame’ clause.
+A marine insurance policy provides protection against losses for ships.
+Such policies also cover the shipping industry in the event of damage to the ship’s hull and/or the ship’s freight.
+A part of the Marine insurance policy comes with a both to blame clause A marine insurance policy.

 The ‘both to blame’ clause is acted upon when a ship collides with another ship due to the negligence of both parties.
 In such an instance owners and shippers of both vessels must share in the losses.
-The loss shared is in accordance with the monetary values of their damaged cargo and interest.
+The loss-sharing is in accordance with the monetary values of their damaged cargo and interest.

-Following are the parties required to pay for losses:
+Following are the parties required to pay for losses under the cluase.

 - Owners of the cargo

-The purpose of ‘both to blame’ clause in a marine insurance policy is:
+The purpose of the ‘both to blame’ collision clause in a marine insurance policy is:

 - Restore the position of the shipowner/carrier who was traditionally not liable to compensate the owner of the cargo on the ship for errors in navigation or management of the vessel.